NeerajMansingh/Personal-Diary-Management-System/README.md

 # Personal-Diary-Management-System
-This is our ICS major group project implemented entirely in C .

 Welcome to your personal operating system!
 This software implemented in the C programming language provides users with a secure and organized platform to manage personal diaries and